E-course on Food Systems 2026

 Many earlier participants appreciated the flexible set-up with self-paced learning, a wide choice of content and the weekly plenary webinars.
 This edition we optimised some of last year’s new features to guide collective learning for teams and organisations:

-- Learning routes for learners interested in different themes such as among others: socio-economics, food & nutrition security and biodiversity & environmental sustainability.
+• Learning routes for learners interested in different themes such as among others: socio-economics, food & nutrition security and biodiversity & environmental sustainability.

-Follow-up Group Training
+Follow-up Team Training

-Back and optimised from last edition is the exciting in-depth Group Training.
+Back and optimised from last edition is the exciting in-depth Team Training.
 In this follow-up of the e-course you can join as a team, for example as co-workers or as partners in a specific intervention.
-For selected teams we offer the online e-course (Feb 20-March 27) followed by group training (4 sessions in April).
+For selected teams we offer the online e-course (Feb 20-March 27) followed by team training (4 sessions in April).
 The training covers topics such as: situation analysis (rich picture & stakeholder analysis); food system mapping; exploring leverage points and developing entry points for action.
 The training is specifically aimed at organisations, partnerships or other collaborations.
 Find out more in this 4m explainer video about the pilot in 2024.

 Timeline